-- 1) Select the relevant box. - 2) Select the entire text and type the new value. - 3) Press either of the Enter keys on the keyboard.
+- 1. Select the relevant box. - 2.
+Select the entire text and type the new value. - 3.
+Press either of the Enter keys on the keyboard.
 If you make a mistake while you are typing, you can correct it with the backspace key (usually marked with an arrow pointing left and directly above the large Enter key).
 The value is entered once the Enter key is pressed.
-If you change your mind half way through typing in a new value, pressing the Esc key will abort the change and return the number back to its original value.
-You can also select and edit the characters in the numeric entry field.
-This feature is new as of Flair v5.2 and above.